HypePhilosophy/amazon-metadata1/README.md

 # WARNING

 ## Please be aware that Metadata1 is extremely sensitive.
-Any errors within the Metadata1 string can and will result in your Amazon accounts getting suspended!
+Any errors within the Metadata1 string can and will result in your Amazon account(s) getting suspended!

 I am currently offering a Metadata1 API.
 Please email me [here](mailto:jeff@philobots.io?subject=[Metadata1]%20API%20Inquiry).
 Or add me on [Discord](https://discord.gg/GFtnjas4qV): !Help#0001